ctrl-alt-d/TreeCrud/README.md

 # Blazor Tree CRUD

+>DISCLAIMER: This code is almost 1 year old and it is not maintained.

 A simple Server-Side Blazor CRUD app to deal with hierarchical data.

 Project has a data layer with GraphQL for R (Retrieve) and classical Rest for CUD (Create Update Delete)